vmstio/docs/content/rules/bridges.md

 ## Bluesky

 Bluesky intends to be a decentralized and federated service like Mastodon, but using their own [AT Protocol](https://atproto.com) instead of ActivityPub.
-Developers have already created bridges that would create a link between instances running Mastodon and Bluesky.
+While federation is still under development, developers have already created bridges that would create a link between instances running Mastodon and Bluesky.

-In addition to privacy concerns with how data would flow in and out of the Bluesky network (and the lack of control that it could provide users of Mastodon) there are also technical/architectural concerns that vmst.io administrators have with being reliant on these bridges for communication to another network.

 At this time, we have defederated from the known Bluesky bridge that is being developed, [brid.gy](https://github.com/snarfed/bridgy-fed).